tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/Activities/06-Stu_PCA/README.md

 # PCA in Action

 In this activity, you will use PCA to reduce the dimensions of the consumers shopping dataset from `4` to `2` features.
-After applying PCA, you will use the principal components data to fit a k-means means model with `k=6` and make some conclusions.
+After applying PCA, you will use the principal components data to fit a k-means model with `k=6` and make some conclusions.

 ## Instructions